- About us

 You are responsible for the content of the Statutory Declaration.
 If you are unsure of what you are required to write on the Statutory Declaration, you should contact the Authority who has requested that you sign one.

 The Statutory Declaration must be signed in front of the Consular or Diplomatic Officer and cannot be witnessed by mail.
-It is not necessary to make an appointment and blank Statutory Declaration forms may be obtained at the Australian High Commission and Australian Consulate-General.
+An appointment is required prior to attending the High Commission (Wellington) or Consulate-General (Auckland).
+Please contact us for an appointment via email.
+Blank Statutory Declaration forms may be obtained at the Australian High Commission and Australian Consulate-General.
 You will be required to present current photo ID, showing both your current name and signature.

 You are responsible for forwarding the Statutory Declaration onto the relevant Authority.